Raspurrin/so_long/README.md

 ### Changing game settings:
 In the header in the includes folder you can change macros to change the game, like how many lives you have, the amount of enemies, to toggle gravity, damage, change the jump modifiers and so on.
+Make sure to recompile everything by using `make re` to apply the changes.

 ## Future additions